Assistant Secretary of the Army for Installations, Energy and Environment: Organization

-Office holders
+Officeholders

-Deputy Assistant Secretary of the Army for Installations, Housing and Partnerships
+Installations, housing and partnerships

-The Deputy Assistant Secretary of the Army for Installations, Housing and Partnerships (abbreviated DASA-IH&P) is one of the four deputy assistant secretaries that report to the ASA (IE&E).
+The deputy assistant secretary of the army for installations, housing and partnerships (abbreviated DASA-IH&P) is one of the four deputy assistant secretaries that report to the ASA (IE&E).

 Roles and responsibilities

-The Deputy Assistant Secretary of the Army for Installations, Housing and Partnerships serves to provide assistance, advice, policy, programming, and oversight, of all matters relating to army installations, including: real estate, military construction, engineering, housing, and base realignments and closures.
+The deputy assistant secretary of the army for installations, housing and partnerships serves to provide assistance, advice, policy, programming, and oversight, of all matters relating to army installations, including: real estate, military construction, engineering, housing, and base realignments and closures.
 All of this seeks to create sustainable installations to support the army's mission, along with provide an excellent quality of life for serving personnel and their families.